What to know about the severe storms and flash flooding hitting parts of the US

 Forecasters have also warned of major disruptions to shipping and supply chains.
 Shipping giant FedEx, for example, has a massive facility in the danger area, in Memphis Tennessee.
 Barge transportation on the lower Mississippi River could also be affected.

-Water rescue teams and sandbags were being set up across the region in anticipation of flooding, and authorities warned people to take the threat of rising water seriously.
+Water rescue teams and sandbags were being set up across the region in anticipation of flooding, and authorities warned people to take the threat of rising water seriously and to not drive through water.

-“We need everyone to understand that all water poses risk right now and to take every precaution,” Kentucky Gov. Andy Beshear said.
+Kentucky Gov. Andy Beshear said flooding had reached record levels in many communities.

+“Kentuckians and communities have been affected across the state, and teams are working around the clock to support them,” he said Sunday on social media platform X.

-Associated Press writers George Walker IV in Selmer, Tennessee; John Seewer in Toledo, Ohio; Jeff Martin in Atlanta; Adrian Sainz in Memphis, Tennessee; Jonathan Mattise in Nashville, Tennessee, Seth Borenstein in Washington; and Bruce Schreiner in Shelbyville, Kentucky, contributed.
+Associated Press writers George Walker IV in Selmer, Tennessee; John Seewer in Toledo, Ohio; Jeff Martin in Atlanta; Adrian Sainz in Memphis, Tennessee; Jonathan Mattise in Nashville, Tennessee, Seth Borenstein in Washington; Bruce Schreiner in Shelbyville, Kentucky; and Sophia Tareen in Chicago, contributed.